-Lessons learned from the 'ethical odyssey' of an HIV trialJune 14th, 2012 in HIV & AIDS /
+Lessons learned from the 'ethical odyssey' of an HIV trialJune 14, 2012 in Medicine & Health / HIV & AIDS

 In the battle against HIV/AIDS conditions on the frontlines are constantly in flux as treatment, research and policy evolve.
 The landmark HIV Prevention Trials Network (HPTN) 052 study, which established that antiretroviral treatment in people who are HIV positive decreases the likelihood of transmitting HIV to their sexual partners, was no exception.
 One year after publication the study serves as a case study of ethical challenges faced at every stage of the research trial process in the new paper "Establishing HIV treatment as prevention in the HIV Prevention Trials Network 052 randomized trial: an ethical odyssey," published in the June 2012 issue of Clinical Trials.

 HPTN 052 was designed to investigate two questions related to the use of antiretroviral treatment (ART).
 First, can ART be used to prevent sexual transmission of the HIV virus, and second, is earlier use of ART better for the health of someone who is already HIV positive?
 In 2007, the full trial began at 13 sites in 9 countries, with 1763 couples enrolled.
 In each couple, one partner was HIV-positive and one HIV-negative.

 "HPTN 052 provides useful real-world examples of the types of ethical difficulties faced when conducting research that has profound implications for public health and how these difficulties can be managed in order to both protect the participants and do good science," says Jeremy Sugarman, MD, MPH, MA, co-author of the paper and deputy director for medicine of the Johns Hopkins Berman Institute of Bioethics.